PabloSGN/TuMags_Reduction_Pipeline/README.md

 The "image_handler" module includes the function: "get_images_paths".
 This function returns the paths of the images between two indexes of a specific file.
 It can be given multiple queries if images from different files are required.
 Example of use:
     paths = image_handler([["D11", 1917, 5620], ["D12", 302, 17000]])
 The paths variable will include all paths for the images between index 1917 and 5620 of file "D11.csv" and from 302 to 17000 of file "D12.csv"

+- Reading a specific image from terminal: etc.

 ## Contributing
 - Pablo (psanta@iaa.es)